Karthikeyadusi/Attendly/README.md

 ### The AI Timetable Import Flow

-This is the most complex and powerful feature of Class Compass.
+This is the most complex and powerful feature of Attendly.

 1.  **User Interaction (`TimetableImportDialog.tsx`)**:
     - The user clicks "Import with AI" and selects an image file.